-When someone is depressed they have a very bleak view of their life.
+When someone is suffering with depression they have a very bleak view of their life.
 At the time of their depression, they usually hold a low opinion of themselves, their circumstances and the world in general.
-They feel hopeless about the future and they can’t see how their life will ever get better.
+They feel hopeless about the future and they cannot see how their life will ever get better.
 They often feel trapped and unable to escape their depression.

 Depression is extremely common, affecting around 121 million people worldwide.
 Many people will experience short-lived symptoms and make a spontaneous recovery.
 For others the depressive episode may persist for six months or longer.